Bo-Lennart/memory_game/docs/README.md

 ### w3c Validation
-This memory game has been tested through W3C HTML and W3C CSS validator.
+This memory game has been tested through W3C HTML and W3C CSS validators.
 Minor errors where spotted and immediately corrected.
 These are documented below in [Bugs](#bugs)

 ![IMAGE ALT TEXT HERE](../docs/screenshots/w3c_validator.png)

 ![IMAGE ALT TEXT HERE](../docs/screenshots/css_validator.png)

 ### JSHint Validation
 The Javascript file was validated with JSHint.
-There were warnings such as: couple of undefined varibles, missing semicolons and that bodies of 'for ins' should be wrappet inside if-statements.
+There were warnings such as: couple of undefined variables, missing semicolons and that bodies of 'for ins' should be wrapped inside if-statements.
 These have been taken care of and JSHint has come up clean.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/jshint_testing.png)

 ### Lighthouse Testing

-Furthermore testing has been carried out on Performance, Accessibility, Best Practices and SEO via Lighthouse testing in Chrome DevTools.
-Both mobile and desktop performaces were tested.
+Furthermore, testing has been carried out on Performance, Accessibility, Best Practices, and SEO via Lighthouse testing in Chrome DevTools.
+Both mobile and desktop performances were tested.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/lighthouse_testing.png)
 ![IMAGE ALT TEXT HERE](../docs/screenshots/lighthouse_desktop.png)